chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 1. Change the Z-threshold from 3.1 to 2.3.

-!!! info "Thresholding"
+!!! question "Lowering our statistical threshold"
     Why do you think we are lowering this to 2.3 in our analysis instead of keeping it at 3.1?
+The reason is because we only have three subjects, we want to be relatively lenient with our threshold value, otherwise we might not see any activation at all!
+    For group-level analyses with more subjects, we would be more strict.

 Click 'Go' to run!